amr190008/PFDA-Final/README.md

 ## Features

 - **Feature 1**
 	- Capture audio and analyze the frequencies/volumes within it.
-I want it to capture the frequencies from an audio file first and hopefully implement live audio such as microphone.
+I want it to capture the frequencies from an audio file first and hopefully implement live audio such as microphone. if

 - **Feature 2**
 	- Play visual effects from captured audio.
 I plan to have the visual effects correspond to the frequencies of the audio.
 For example, if the audio is really loud (peaking), I can play a specific color/shape to represent the audio is loud or vice versa.
 I could also use waveforms or particles that can potentially dance with the music.